 Offering excellent customer service is a priority for most companies.
 However, offering excellent customer service is not just about saying the right thing, it is also about offering consistent service across all lines of business, locations, and departments.
-To ensure consistent service, your company can calibrate calls.
+What is call calibration?
+A call calibration is listening and scoring call center agent interactions collectively to ensure consistent service.
 Calibration processes are focused on aligning your quality program to ensure scoring and coaching is consistent.
 This week our experts walk you through tips that will not only help align your quality program, but also open lines of communication and create lasting partnerships within your company.
+Read about our tips for starting a calibration process.

 The variance goal is within 5% but do not get discouraged if your gap at first is much greater.
 Focus on your quality program guidelines and you will continue to close that gap.
 At first meet more frequently until you reach your variance goal.
 Once you have met your variance goal reduce the frequency of calibration sessions but do not discontinue them completely.
 This will ensure that you maintain alignment.
 If your contact center has lots of quality disputes, this blog on disputes is also a quick read.